How to replace a door with DIY bifolds & when to replace your door

-However, replacing your doors can be done by anyone with moderate DIY knowledge, thanks to ready-to-assemble doors.
-In this guide, you will find out more about replacement doors, including preparation and installation advice.
+Replacing your doors with bifold doors can be done by anyone with moderate DIY knowledge, thanks to ready-to-assemble doors.
+In this guide, you will find out more about replacement bifold doors, including preparation and installation advice.

 We answer common questions on replacing bifold doors.